neuralvis/elpa-mirror/melpa/ac-php-core-readme.txt

 Auto Completion source for php.
-Only support  Linux and OSX , not support Windows
-More info and **example** at : https://github.com/xcwen/ac-php
+Known to work on Linux and macOS systems.
+For more info and examples see URL `https://github.com/xcwen/ac-php'